Zentar-Ai/Zentara-Code/README.md

 - Install latest VS Code.
 The extension is build for VS Code 1.102 and later
 - Open VS Code.
 - Install the necessary language extension and language debugger extension.
 For example for Python, just install Microsoft Python extension, it will automatically install debugpy debugger.
 Check the debugger manually on any of your script to make sure it works.
-- Check the launch.json so that debugger can launch manually on the file you want to debug without Zentara.
-You can also ask Zentara to add, edit launch.json to make it works with the script.
+- **Configure `launch.json` (Optional but Recommended):** For a more streamlined experience, you can define debug configurations in your `.vscode/launch.json` file.
+This allows you to launch complex debugging scenarios with a simple name (e.g., "Run Extension", "Debug Current Test File").
+You can then instruct Zentara to use these configurations directly, e.g., "Zentara, launch the debugger with the 'Run Extension' config".
 For TypeScript files, install npm and tsx (by running `npm install -g tsx`).
 -  For Zentara Code to effectively debug Python projects, especially those using Conda environments or specific `pytest` installations, ensure the correct Python interpreter is configured in your VS Code settings (`.vscode/settings.json`):

 ```json